Harvest of Shame: Summary

 Murrow describes the complaints most workers have, such as bad housing, flies, mosquitoes, dirty beds and mattresses, unsanitary toilets, and the lack of hot water for bathing.
 One employer of hundreds of workers is asked, "Are the [migrant workers] happy people?"
 He states, "They love it."

-The trucks move north from North Carolina to Virginia and Maryland for beans, asparagus, and tomatoes.
+The trucks move north from North Carolina to Virginia, Maryland, and Delaware for beans, asparagus, tomatoes, and potatoes.
 Every year, there are accidents on the road that often result in injury or death since workers are very compactly packed into the backs of trucks.
 There is no interstate standard for the transportation of migrant workers.

 Murrow then describes the conditions in labor camps.
 In New Jersey, a labor camp has two outhouses and two water taps.
 Families live in one room and often sleep in one bed.
 Lunch is served to children in the camp: a bottle of milk and a couple of crackers.
+In Cutchogue, New York, 300 migrants live in a camp owned and operated by the Potato Growers Association of Long Island.

 Children of migrant laborers have low levels of literacy, and out of 5000 children of migrant workers, only one finishes high school.
 The children are anxious to get an education, but they cannot get help from their parents, often illiterate themselves.

 While federal legislation is hoped for by the workers, issues include the variability in terms of wages, types of labor, and the transient nature of the lives of migrant workers.
 For example, the crop does not always sell at the same price because the largest purchasers can dictate the prices from their buying power, which affects how the workers are paid.
 Farm labor is excluded from federal legislation despite the fact that the laborers travel from state to state every year.
 In November, the cycle starts all over again, the migrants moving back south.

 Murrow's closing words are these:

 The migrants have no lobby.
 Only an enlightened, aroused and perhaps angered public opinion can do anything about the migrants.
 The people you have seen have the strength to harvest your fruit and vegetables.
 They do not have the strength to influence legislation.
 Maybe we do.
 Good night, and good luck.